 Unfair treatment and dismissal

-An employee is protected by law against unfair treatment and dismissal, if it's because of:
+An employee or worker is protected by law against unfair treatment and dismissal, if it's because of:

 - a health condition that's considered a disability under the Equality Act